Thinking about becoming self-employed Part 2: Taxes, taxes, taxes

 For example, missing the income tax deadline by more than 2 weeks can result in fines of 0.25% of your outstanding tax for each starting month, or a minimum of 25 Euros – which can easily add up to quite a substantial amount.

-💡 Tip from Accountable: If the day of the deadline is either a weekend or a holiday, the deadline moves to the next weekday.
-As the 31st of July 2022 is a Sunday, the deadline for handing in tax returns will move to Monday, August 1 2022.
+💡 Tip from Accountable: If the day of the deadline is either a weekend or a holiday, the deadline moves to the next weekday!
+If you use the Accountable software to submit your taxes, it will inform and remind you of all relevant deadlines automatically.

 Do I need an accountant?